abiddiscombe-os/mbtiles-to-pmtiles-conversion-guide/README.md

 - A server capable of reading the SQLite MBTiles database fetches induvidual tiles per each request. **Requires a backend environment**.
 - As an expanded file structure, where the `/{x}/{y}/{z}/` file path allows for direct access to each tile.

 **PM**Tiles ('Protomap Tiles') is an alternative to MBTiles.
 It can be stored as a static file on a web server (that supports [byte serving](https://en.wikipedia.org/wiki/Byte_serving)), and the Protomaps .js client can access induvidual tiles within the archive, allowing mapping engines to read the data.
-The PMTiles format is suitable for deployment to static sites or CDNs, which is often cheaper and faster to access.
-The [documentation](https://protomaps.com/docs/pmtiles/storage-providers) lists some compatible storage providers for hosting PMTiles.
+The PMTiles format is suitable for deployment to static sites or CDNs, which are often cheaper and have a lower latency.
+The [docs](https://protomaps.com/docs/pmtiles/storage-providers) list some compatible storage providers for hosting PMTiles.

 ## 1. Downloading OS Zoomstack Data
 Download the Open Zoomstack data from the [OS Data Hub](https://osdatahub.os.uk/downloads/open/OpenZoomstack) in `Vector Tiles (MBTiles)` format.